onnx/models/README.md

 Visualize the network architecture of a model using [Netron](https://lutzroeder.github.io/Netron).

 Want to contribute a model?
 Check out the list of [backlog models](backlogs.md) to get started.
-Also have a look at the [guidelines](contribute.md) for making a contribution before submitting a request.
+Also have a look at the [guidelines](contribute.md) for contribution before submitting a request.

 *insert tags*
 <!--